 Taken together, these findings provide a functional validation of the detected human PIRs, and identify the putative promoter targets of multiple known enhancers.

-The cis-regulatory unit: An integrated view of multi-modular gene regulation
+The cis-regulatory unit: An integrated view of promoter interactions

 We found interacting promoters to engage a median of four PIRs (Figure 3A), consistent with findings in other human cell types (Jin et al., 2013; Sanyal et al., 2012).
 To obtain an integrated view of promoter interactions, we considered PIRs connected to each promoter to jointly form a “cis-regulatory unit” (CRU, Figure 3B).
-We defined 9,008 CRUs of protein-coding genes in ESCs and 9,361 in NECs, and studied their localisation, chromatin properties and dynamics during cell lineage commitment.
+Focusing on protein-coding genes, and considering all promoters associated with at least one PIR, we defined 9,008 CRUs in ESCs and 9,361 in NECs, and studied their localisation, chromatin properties and dynamics during cell lineage commitment.

 CRUs spanned a median of ~230kb (with a range of 1kb-200Mb) in both cell types (Figure 3C).
 We assessed their localisation with respect to higher-order features of chromosome architecture including TADs and Insulating Neighborhoods (INs) (Dixon et al., 2012; Ji et al., 2016; Nora et al., 2012; Sexton et al., 2012).
-We defined TADs in ESCs and NECs using Hi-C data for these cells generated as part of this study.
-For INs, we used the published genomic coordinates (available for ESCs only) that were defined on the basis of cohesin ChIA-PET and CTCF-binding data .
+We defined TADs in ESCs and NECs using Hi-C data for these cells generated as part of this study (see Methods and materials).
+Overall, ~75% of CRUs were fully contained within a TAD in ESCs and NECs, which was significantly higher than expected by random (Figure 3D-G and Figure 3–figure supplement 1D,E).
+In the remaining ~25% of CRUs, either some or all PIRs localised outside of the promoter-harbouring TAD (Figure 3H and Figure 3–figure supplement 1D).
+We found that TAD boundaries crossed by promoter interactions were generally weaker than non-crossed boundaries (Wilcoxon test p-value = 1.8e-14; Figure 3–figure supplement 1H).
+However, the ranges of strength scores for “crossed” and “non-crossed” TAD boundaries were highly overlapping, and even some of the strongest boundaries were penetrable to interactions (Figure 3–figure supplement 1H).

-Overall, ~60% of CRUs were fully contained within a TAD in ESCs and NECs, which was significantly higher than expected by random (Figure 3D-G and Figure 3–figure supplement 1D,E).
-However, in ~40% of CRUs, either some or all PIRs localised outside of the promoter-harbouring TAD (Figure 3H and Figure 3–figure supplement 1D).
-(Ji et al., 2016)Furthermore, just under 30% CRUs were fully contained within IN boundaries, which significantly exceeded the proportion expected at random (Figure 3I), but provided abundant examples of IN-spanning CRUs (Figure 3G,H).
-Taken together, these results suggest that CRUs are distinct features of genome architecture that are partially constrained by, but not fully contained within, higher-order topological structures such as TADs and INs.
+For INs, we used the published genomic coordinates (available for ESCs only) that were defined on the basis of cohesin ChIA-PET and CTCF-binding data (Ji et al., 2016).
+Just under 30% of CRUs were fully contained within IN boundaries, and this proportion increased to ~45% when considering the largest span of each overlapping set of INs as a single unit (Figure 3I and Figure 3–figure supplement 1I).
+These numbers significantly exceeded the proportions expected at random (Figure 3I and Figure 3–figure supplement 1I), but at the same time, also provided abundant examples of IN-spanning CRUs (Figure 3G,H).
+Taken together, these results suggest that CRUs are partially constrained by, but not fully contained within, higher-order topological structures such as TADs and INs.

 ESC differentiation is associated with the dynamic reorganisation of CRUs